Haris Waheed

-Haris Waheed (born 2 January 1994) is a Pakistani actor.
-Waheed is best known for portraying the role of Waqas Jutt in Momina Duraid's and Johns Hopkins University Center for Communication Programs drama serial Sammi, Zafar in Do Bol and Ilyas in Momina Duraid's And Kashf Foundation drama serial Udaari.
-More recently he portrayed Tabraiz Murad Ali Shah From Jaan-e-Jahan.
+Haris Waheed is a Pakistani actor.
+Waheed is best known for portraying the role of Waqas Jutt in Momina Duraid's and Johns Hopkins University Center for Communication Programs drama serial Sammi, Zafar in Do Bol and Ilyas in Momina Duraid's and Kashf Foundation drama serial Udaari.
+More recently, he portrayed Tabraiz Murad Ali Shah in Jaan-e-Jahan.

 Personal life

-Waheed was born on 2 January 1994 to Kashmiri family in Karachi.
-His great-grandfather, Abdul Majeed Butt, was married to famous Indian actress Munawar Sultana.
-Both separated during Majeed's migration to Pakistan after the Partition of India.
 Haris Waheed married Pakistani actress, Maryam Fatima on 23 May 2018.
-However, the couple divorced in 2022.
+The couple divorced in 2022.